 I’m going to let you in on a weird fact about me.
 I don’t like baked potatoes.
 You’ll never see me eating one.
-It’s very strange, but I simply prefer and absolutely love mashed potatoes.
+I prefer my potatoes mashed, so I’m sharing this Buttermilk Mashed Potatoes recipe with you today.

 When Mike was helping me cook different side recipes to share leading up to Thanksgiving, mashed potatoes was immediately on the list.
-When we tested this Buttermilk Mashed Potatoes recipe by Martha Stewart, I knew I would have to share it with you.
+When we tested this recipe by Martha Stewart, it was way too good not to share on here.

 I’ve never made mashed potatoes using buttermilk before, but it’s an easy switch from milk and tastes extra creamy and delicious.
 I recommend doubling the recipe if you’re making this side for more than four people and definitely add the chives as garnish at the end.
 They give off a subtle oniony flavor with a tiny hint of garlic.
 Perfection!